calebfarnie/ClueGame/readme.txt

 Caleb Farnie and Joshua Josey
-C13A-2 Clue Init 1
+C14A-1 Clue Init 2
-10 October 2020
+12 October 2020

-Note: we completed this via pair programming.
+Note: We completed the extra credit.
+We also completed this via pair programming.
 We also each committed to the repo.